cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 as important standard documents including {{IEEE1363}} describe curve operations with non-constant-time algorithms.

 In case that side channel attacks are to be considered practical for a given application, it is RECOMMENDED to pay special attention on computing the secret generator G.calculate_generator(PRS,CI,sid).
 The most critical substep to consider might be the processing of the first block of the hash that includes the PRS string.
 The zero-padding introduced when hashing the sensitive PRS string can be expected to make the task for a side-channel attack somewhat more complex.
 Still this feature alone is not sufficient for ruling out power analysis attacks.
+The mapping algorithm that
+converts the generator string to a elliptic curve point SHALL execute in constant time.
+In {{?RFC9380}} suitable constant-time methods are available for any elliptic curve.

 Even though the calculate_generator operation might be considered to form the primary target for side-channel attacks as information on long-term secrets might be exposed, also the subsequent operations on ephemeral values, such as scalar